RaulHuertas/BlenderSerialAsync/README.md

 A demo script of serial communicat using the asynIO in blender.

 You need an endpoint that sends either '+' or '-'.
-An adafruit macropad sketch is included
+An adafruit macropad sketch is included(code.py)

 INSTRUCTIONS: